$Ab$ $initio$ derivation and exact-diagonalization analysis of low-energy effective Hamiltonians for $\beta^\prime$-X[Pd(dmit)$_2$]$_2$: Summary and Discussion

 The present analysis shows that the microscopic parameters in the effective Hamiltonians of the dmit salts are sensitive to lattice distortions.
 In fact, the values of the on-site Coulomb interaction and the charge gap for the LT structure are found to be reduced by about 20\% compared to those for the RT structures.
 The amplitude of the geometrical frustration characterized by $(t_c-t_b)/t_a$ is also greatly affected by the changes in the lattice constants.
 By utilizing this flexibility, it may be possible to tune the ground states of dmit salts other than EtMe$_3$Sb to become quantum spin liquids by controlling the lattice constants via hydrostatic/uniaxial pressure.
 Using $ab$ $initio$ calculations, it is possible to analyze the pressure effects and predict a way to realize a quantum spin liquid.
+It is noted that Neel ordered state has not been observed in Et$_2$Me$_2$Sb salt, although it has the largest positive $(t_c-t_b)/t_a$ at room temperature.
+This is because this salt undergoes the structure phase transition with the charge ordering.
+However, we do not find the clear signature of the experimentally observed charge ordered (CO) in the effective Hamiltonians.
+This result indicates that the more complex effects such as more distant long-range Coulomb interactions and electron-phonon couplings should be taken into account\cite{Seo_2015JPSJ} for reproducing the experimentally observed CO state.
+Nevertheless, if we can use the pressure-induced changes in the structures, it might be possible to realize the Neel ordered state at low temperatures instead of the CO state.
+If it is possible, we may be able to study the crossover of spin states, i.e., crossover from the Neel state to the stripe state.
 Detailed studies of the pressure effects for stabilizing the quantum spin liquid and possible superconducting phases under pressure are left as important challenges to be addressed.